Mastodon (band): Formation, early years, and Remission (2000–2003)

 Mastodon was formed on January 13, 2000, after drummer Brann Dailor and guitarist Bill Kelliher moved from their home state of New York to Atlanta, Georgia, and met bassist Troy Sanders and guitarist Brent Hinds at a High on Fire show.
 Dailor and Kelliher previously played in Lethargy and had performed on the Today Is the Day album In the Eyes of God, while Sanders and Hinds had played together in a band called Four Hour Fogger.
 The four men discovered they had a mutual appreciation of sludge metal bands Melvins and Neurosis, heavy metal legends Iron Maiden, and 1970s hard rockers Thin Lizzy, and began working on music together shortly thereafter.
 In a 2009 interview, Kelliher revealed that the first time Hinds attended a practice with the band, he "showed up so wasted he couldn't play".

 The band recorded a nine-song demo in June 2000, which featured Eric Saner on vocals, and they sold it to fans at early shows.
-After just a few months, Saner left the band for personal reasons, and the songs from 9 Song Demo were re-recorded with vocals from Hinds and Sanders.
-In 2001, Reptilian Records released a 7" picture disc containing three of the re-recorded tracks.
-That same year, Mastodon landed a record deal with Relapse Records, and five more of the re-recorded songs were released as the Lifesblood EP.
+Their first concert was at the Dixie Taverne in New Orleans.
+After just a few months, Saner left the band for personal reasons, and the vocals from 9 Song Demo were re-recorded by Hinds and Sanders.
+In 2001, Reptilian Records released a 7" picture disc containing three of the revamped tracks.
+That same year, Mastodon landed a record deal with Relapse Records, and five more of the updated songs were released as the Lifesblood EP.

 Mastodon's first studio album, Remission, was released on May 28, 2002.
 It featured the song "Crusher/Destroyer" (which was included on the Tony Hawk's Underground soundtrack) and the band's first single, "March of the Fire Ants".
 Coinciding with a music video for "March of the Fire Ants", a deluxe edition of Remission was released in October 2003.
 This version of the album contained a cover of the Thin Lizzy song "Emerald" and a bonus DVD featuring a professionally filmed live set recorded at The Masquerade in Atlanta.